 p.s.
 I would greatly appreciate it if you would pray for this Bible Blog ministry today!
 Please also consider partnering with us by financially supporting this ministry.
 Thank you!

-Worship Video: Today's readings reminded me of Santcus Real's awesome song "Lead Me:"
+Worship Video: Today's readings remind me of Natalie Grant's song "I'm in better hands now:"

 God bless, Mike